skythebro/SkanksAIO/README.md

 ---

 # Support me!
 I have a Patreon now!
-So please support me [Here](https://www.patreon.com/user?u=97347013) You'll get early access to dev builds like this one!
+So please support me [Here](https://www.patreon.com/user?u=97347013) if you want to.

 # Developer & credits
 <details>